beartype/beartype/README.rst

       Defaults to ``None``.

-      The common use case is to dynamically define your own application-specific ``@beartype`` decorator unconditionally disabling colours in type-checking violations, usually due to one or more frameworks in your application stack failing to support ANSI escape sequences.
+      The standard use case is to dynamically define your own app-specific ``@beartype`` decorator unconditionally disabling colours in type-checking violations, usually due to one or more frameworks in your application stack failing to support ANSI escape sequences.
 Please file upstream